colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 *After all it is still a .NET language.*

 ' We probably could have achieved that in C# couldnt we?
+' Well / Yes it terms on pure technical level, but practically C# isn't a scripting language.
+Make deployment etc. hard.

-' Remeber Enterprises don't care about software developemnt ' F# allows / forces somethings on us.
+### Enterprises don't care about software development

+' they don't care about your build
+' they don't care that you wrote ActivePattern X
+' you won't receive an accurate spec well an in date spec / story.
+' this means your dev approach has to handle this.
+' F# helps.

 ***